leoipn/Project_2/README.md

 ![image](https://github.com/leoipn/Project_2/blob/main/Data%20Munging.png)

-## Data Munging Techincs:

-Web Scraping to Spotify Charts to get Top 200.
-Web API request to retrieve Genre by Artist.
-Pandas library to clean N/As, format Dates and merge datasets PyMongo that connected with a MongoDB to store the final dataset Flask App that retrieves the data from Mongo and applies the summarization and filtering.
-Javascript that calls the endpoints to get the data for visualization (Chart JS and D3).
-HTML and CSS that present the charts, visuals and dropdown filters.
-Bootstrap that provides a Dashboard template.

 ## Exploring Music:

 We can explore music through different features like it´s acousticness, danceability, energy, instrumentalness, liveness, loudness and tempo among others.